Y2Nk4/Amazon-Fresh-Time-Slot-Poller/README.md

 4.1 Chrome may pop a notification to let you allow the page to emit a Notification, please allow it.
 5. Keep the Chrome Tab open, and you could minimizes it
 6. Wait for the Notification.
 Once the script detected an available time-slot, it will emit a Notification
+7. Once you receive your order, please consider tipping the carrier if you can, but make sure the safety of both of you and the carrier.
+Remember, No Contact!
+They are exposing themselves to risk to protect us.
+Thanks!

 ## DISCLAIMER about "disappearing" slots
 No guarantee that slots will be found and/or that slots will work.
 Often you will select a slot but the page will refresh and the slot will disappear.
 These phantom slots are very common and are unfortunately in Amazon's control, not mine.
 Eventually a slot should work.
 Some users report success of after 20+ tries.
 Wishing you resilience and hope!
 Feel free to post concerns in the Issue section.